vienvuong/portfolio/content/blog/meta-learning.md

 ### Meta-reinforcement learning of structured exploration strategies (NeurIPS, 2018)

 **Authors:** A. Gupta, R. Mendonca, Y. Liu, P. Abbeel, and S. Levine

+## Semi-supervised Learning & Active Learning & Domain Shift

+### Meta-learning for semi-supervised few-shot classification (ICLR, 2018)

+**Authors:** M. Ren, E. Triantafillou, S. Ravi, J. Snell, K. Swersky, J. Tenenbaum, H. Larochelle, and R. Zemel

+### Learning algorithms for active learning (ICML, 2017)

+**Authors:** P. Bachman, A. Sordoni, and A. Trischler

+### Cross-domain few-shot classification via learned feature-wise transformation (ICLR, 2020)

+**Authors:** H.-Y. Tseng, H.-Y. Lee, J.-B. Huang, and M.-H. Yang

+Computer vision benefits from a large amount of data, but high quality labeled data is not always available.
+This sparks a wave of interest in few-shot classification task, where the model has to recognizes instances from novel tasks with only a few labeled samples per class (support set).
+Focusing on image classification, existing methods have found success with learning a metric function that approximate the distance between feature embeddings of unlabeled and labeled images.
+However, these methods don't generalize well because of large feature discrepancy across domains.
+This paper proposes using a feature-wise transformations to augment input images with affine transforms to simulate various feature distributions.
+Futhermore, the authors propose a meta-learning approach to automate searching hyperparameters for the feature-wise transformation layer.

+The goal of this method is one of domain generalization, i.e., from $N$ seen domains $\{ \mathcal{T}^{\text{seen}}_1, ..., \mathcal{T}^{\text{seen}}_N \}$, learn a metric-based few-shot classification model so that it perform well on unseen domain $\mathcal{T}^{\text{unseen}}$.
+The core idea of metric-based learning is sample two labeled sets: support set and query set.
+The feature encoder $E$ then extracts the feature embeddings of the sample images.
+The metric function $M$ then predicts the categories of query images based on labels of support images, and the feature embeddings of the support and query images.
+Now, the training objective is to minimize classification error of images in the query set.

+A problem arises when the feature space discrepancy between seen and unseen domains is too large.
+This can cause the metric function $M$ to overfit to the seen domains and fail to generalize to the unseen domains.
+To address the problem, the authors propose to integrate a feature-wise transformation to augment the intermediate feature activations with affine transformations into the feature encoder $E$.
+Intuitively, this combined architecture can produce more diverse feature distributions which improve the generalization ability of the metric function $M$.

+Now, to learn the hyperparameters of the feature-wise transformation, we split the training set into a pseudo-seen and pseudo-unseen domains.
+This is a alternating optimization problem:

+1. Optimize classification loss to update neural network parameters with the pseudo-seen samples like in metric-based methods.
+2. Optimize generalization loss to update hyperparameters of the feature-wise transformation $f$.
+Generalization loss is the difference in classification error when feature-wise transformation is turned on and when it's removed.

+This paper is one of the pioneering works in the field of few-shot learning.
+It suggests metric-based models might be overfitting to the training set, and proposes a novel approach that might boost generalizability.
+Unfortunately, it seems like the learned feature-transform only manages to increase accuracy by an average of 2% across datasets.
+However, the proposed approach has a lot of potential, and a more sophisticated one-pass bilevel optimization approach might be able to perform much better.